 Decentralised applications, or DApps, are the foundation upon which currencies like Bitcoin and Ethereum are built.
 They are open-source, decentralised, have an inbuilt consensus mechanism and offer some form of incentive to self-sustain.
 You can read more about Dapps here.

 Double spending is the process where digital currencies are fraudulently spent more than once.
 This is one of the key issues that Satoshi Nakamoto sought to address through their introduction of Bitcoin.

 The process of removing the authority of a third-party or central power, like a bank.
 This is the theory that underpins Bitcoin and the entire blockchain network.

 Downloadable on your laptop or desktop, these wallets store your cryptocurrency directly on your computer.
 These wallets are ideal for storing small amounts of cryptocurrency.
 A popular and safe desktop wallet is Exodus.

 Created by Vitalik Buterin, Ethereum is one of the largest altcoins.
-Running on a completely separate blockchain to Bitcoin, Ethereum is a not only a currency but network that hosts a wide range of decentralised applications known as dApps.
+Running on a completely separate blockchain to Bitcoin, Ethereum is not only a currency but also a network that hosts a wide range of decentralised applications known as dApps.

 This refers to a currency that is controlled and authorised by a government.
 Including AUD, USD or GBP, fiat currency works on the centralised model that cryptocurrency sought to change.